 - Q Why do acne scars happen and how can I prevent them?

 - Q How can I avoid acne breakouts from using sunscreen?

 - Q Should people with acne avoid skin care products like lotion and sunscreen?

 - Q How can I prevent acne and acne scars?

-- Q How can I avoid exercise-related acne?
+- Q How can I change my diet to help reduce acne?